01 of 13

 Nail the First Two Pieces, Continue Around the Room

 The preferred tool for nailing shoe molding or quarter round is an electric finish or brad nailer.
-This tool will automatically "set" or recess small finish nails, and can greatly speed up your work.
-The old-time method of nailing trim was to hammer in nails by hand, then "set" the heads with a nail-set tool.
-However, this is very time-consuming and difficult.
-It is much better to borrow or buy an inexpensive brad nailer (you'll find many other uses for it).
+This tool will automatically set or recess small finish nails, and can greatly speed up your work.

-Drive finish nails/brads about every 18 inches or so, and make sure to drive a nail about 2 inches from each end.
+First, calibrate the depth of the nailer, using a piece of waste trim on another waste board.
+With the depth perfect, drive the finish nails or brads about every 18 inches.
 Hold the nailer close to horizontal, but angled slightly downward.
 Hold the trim tight against the floor and baseboard as you fire the nailer.

 Continue measuring, cutting, and nailing trim pieces around the room, one piece at a time.Continue to 9 of 13 below.